reaktoro/reaktoro/docs/markdown/tutorials.md

 problem.add("NaCl", 1, "mol");
 ~~~

 The units above can be changed, or even suppressed.
 If not provided, default units are used, such as K for temperatures, Pa for pressures, and mol for amounts.
-The `add` method in `EquilibriumProblem` supports both amount and mass units, such as `mmol`,  `umol`, `g`, `mg`, etc.
+The `add` method in [EquilibriumProblem](@ref Reaktoro::EquilibriumProblem) supports both amount and mass units, such as `mmol`,  `umol`, `g`, `mg`, etc.

-!!! note ""
-    <i class="fa fa-info-circle"></i> **Note**: Make sure units are used consistently.
+@warning Make sure units are used consistently.
 Using temperature units when setting pressure, for example, will result in an error.

 Once the equilibrium problem has been defined, it is now time to solve it.
-This can be done using the utility method `equilibrate`:
+This can be done using the utility method [equilibrate](@ref Reaktoro::equilibrate):

 ~~~{.cpp}
 using namespace Reaktoro; {delete}
 ChemicalState state = equilibrate(problem);
 ~~~

-The line above uses the definition of the equilibrium problem stored in object `problem` to perform the equilibrium calculation.
-The result of the calculation is the object `state`, an instance of  `ChemicalState` class, which is used to store the chemical state (i.e., the temperature, pressure, and molar amounts of all species) of the system at prescribed equilibrium conditions.
-The `ChemicalState` class contains also methods for querying thermodynamic properties of the system.
+The line above uses the definition of the equilibrium problem stored in the object `problem` to perform the equilibrium calculation.
+The result of the calculation is the object `state`, an instance of  [EquilibriumState](@ref Reaktoro::EquilibriumState) class, which is used to store the chemical state (i.e., the temperature, pressure, and molar amounts of all species) of the system at prescribed equilibrium conditions.
+The [EquilibriumState](@ref Reaktoro::EquilibriumState) class also provides methods for querying thermodynamic properties of the system (see method [EquilibriumState::properties](@ref Reaktoro::EquilibriumState::properties).

+@note Method [equilibrate](@ref Reaktoro::equilibrate) is not the optimal method for performing a sequence of equilibrium calculations (e.g., when coupling Reaktoro with other codes for simulating fluid flow, species transport, etc.).
+In situations where many equilibrium calculations need to be performed and good initial guesses are available each time (e.g., the equilibrium state at a previous time step serving as an initial guess for the new equilibrium calculation), use class [EquilibriumSolver](@ref Reaktoro::EquilibriumSolver).

 Finally, we output the chemical state of the system to the standard output using: